AI Security Guide

 Streaming (The Middle Ground):

-Process continuous data streams with near-real-time results.
-Think real-time analytics dashboards or live monitoring systems.
+Process continuous data streams.
+Get near-real-time results.
+Think real-time analytics dashboards showing live traffic or monitoring systems detecting anomalies as they happen.

 1.2 Framework Face-Off: FastAPI vs Flask (Spoiler: FastAPI Wins)

-Every Python ML team faces this choice: Flask or FastAPI?
-Here's the honest comparison from teams who've deployed both in production.
+Every Python ML team faces this choice.
+Flask or FastAPI?
+Here's the honest comparison.

 Flask: The Old Reliable